 Building Your Own MCP Server

 If you can write a function, you can build an MCP server.
-The official SDKs handle the protocol layer:
+Official SDKs now cover eight languages:

 A minimal Python MCP server: